Please note: This is required for Environmental Economics and Policy (EEP) Majors only.

 - In general, courses fulfilling the Foreign Language requirement may not be applied to other college breadth requirements.
 (However, under certain circumstances, advanced level foreign language courses may satisfy the International Studies breadth requirement.)

 - Variable unit foreign language courses must be taken for the maximum unit value to satisfy the requirement.

-- The Degree Audit System is not able to pick up certain advanced level foreign language courses for Foreign Language requirement credit.
-If you have taken an advanced foreign language course and have not received Foreign Language requirement credit on your Degree Audit Report, please check with a College Adviser.
+- If you have taken an advanced foreign language course and have not received Foreign Language requirement credit on your Degree Audit Report, please check with a College Adviser.